An Ignite talk … 1 topic in 20 slides in just 5 minutes. Every slide automatically advances every 15 seconds.

-I found it incredibly helpful to talk through my slides in real time with Powerpoint set to advance every :15.
+I found it incredibly helpful to talk through my slides in real time with PowerPoint set to advance every :15.
 In Transitions, select “After,” set it to 15 seconds, then “Apply to All.”

-In doing this, I edited both what to say and which images to use.
+In this process, I edited both what to say and which images to use.
 Read: what not to say and which images not to use.

 I invested 1 or 2 hours roughing the outline and downloading images.
 In this phase, I spent about 4 hours – all at once.

 This upfront effort meant that I didn’t need much practice later.
 The active and extensive refinement here tightened it all up.
 By delivering so many failed attempts, each resulting in minor edits, the end result here was much more presentable.
 And I was better at presenting it.